-Your collages can also show to potential clients at a glance you can provide a consistent style and editing approach across a series of images.
-Finally, an expertly-styled collage can serve as a great way to advertise your services and skills
+Through your collages, potential clients can see that you provide a consistent style and editing approach across a series of images.
+Finally, an expertly styled collage can serve as a great way to advertise your services and skills.

 Core Considerations for a Lightroom Collage

 Understanding how to make a collage in Lightroom that is attractive and compelling goes beyond the technical aspects of creating the collage layout.
 In order for a wedding collage to be an effective design, which will attract new clients, it needs to follow certain key design principles.
-A few of the most important of these design concepts are balance, alignment, proximity, and theme.
+Some of these design concepts are balance, alignment, proximity, and theme.